Going into hospital

 - The National Association of Registered Petsitters has details of registered sitters in your area.
 (These services are not free and rates will vary).

-If you go into hospital in an emergency, and you have been unable to make your own arrangements for your pet, Hampshire County Council’s Adult Services department may be able to help.
+If you go into hospital in an emergency, and you have been unable to make your own arrangements for your pet, Hampshire County Council’s Adults' Health and Care department may be able to help.
+Telephone 0300 555 1386.
 The Council has a responsibility to see that your pet is looked after until you return home or can make other arrangements.
 We may ask you to make a reasonable contribution towards the cost of any temporary accommodation.

 If you are unable to return home, your health or social care worker will talk to you, or to someone you have authorised to act on your behalf, to agree what is the best option for your pet.
 We will not make any decision to permanently rehome your pet without consent from you or your authorised representative.